-Throughout his career, he was widely recognized, and held memorable exhibitions at the Museo Torres Garcia (1995), had his own retrospective at the Museo Municipal de Bellas Artes Jun B. Castagnino (2003), and at the Centro Cultural Recoleta (2004).
+He was widely recognized throughout his career, and held memorable exhibitions at the Museo Torres Garcia (1995), had his own retrospective at the Museo Municipal de Bellas Artes Juan B. Castagnino (2003), and at the Centro Cultural Recoleta (2004).

 - MEDIA: Limited Edition Silkscreen

 - ARTIST'S PROOFS: XXII